jaycollett/TCFSermonSearcher/README.md

    touch data/sermons.db
    ```

-   The application will automatically initialize the database schema when it starts.
+   The application will automatically initialize the database schemas when it starts.

 5. **Build the Docker Image**